pirhonje/DBWRTD/docs/source/ros2.rst

-Launching the all ROS2 nodes at ones use following line. (except auto control node)
+Launching the all ROS2 nodes at ones use following line. (except auto control node.
+For safety reasons it has to be launch separately.)

 .. code-block:: bash